Kapalabhati: Skull-Shining Breath for Energy & Clarity

 Recommended practice:

-- 2-3 rounds of 30-50 pumps
+- 2 to 3 rounds of 30 to 50 pumps

-- Moderate speed — avoid aggressive pumping
+- Moderate speed.
+No aggressive pumping

-- Follow with cooling pranayama (Sheetali or Bhramari) to balance the heat generated
+- Follow with cooling pranayama (Sheetali or Bhramari) to balance the heat

 - Reduce practice in summer when Pitta is already elevated